teo693/eclesiar_app/README.md

 - ✅ Shows cheapest item of each type from all countries
 - ✅ Displays best production region for each product
 - ✅ Integrated with main application menu and CLI
-- ✅ Added new command: `python main.py short-economic-report`
+- ✅ Added new command: `python3 main.py short-economic-report`

 ### v2.5 - Docker Automation & Google Sheets Integration (2025-09-12)
 - ✅ **Docker Containerization** - Complete Docker setup with automated scheduling